DefinitelyTyped/DefinitelyTyped/types/gapi.client.streetviewpublish-v1/readme.md

 * google.rpc.Code.NOT_FOUND if the photo ID does not exist.
 */
 await gapi.client.photo.delete({ photoId: "photoId",  });

 /*
 Gets the metadata of the specified
-Photo.

-This method returns the following error codes:

-* google.rpc.Code.PERMISSION_DENIED if the requesting user did not create the requested Photo.
-* google.rpc.Code.NOT_FOUND if the requested
-Photo does not exist.
-*/
-await gapi.client.photo.get({ photoId: "photoId",  });

-/*
-Gets the metadata of the specified